GJ0407790/CUDA-GPT2-Inference/README.md

 ## Residual

 Residual can be treated as vector addition.
-The simple kernel implementation is shown below:
+We have experimented with a few approaches as shown below.

 ### Approach 1: Naive Kernel

+We start by implementing a simple vector addition kernel.

 ```cuda
 __global__ void residual_forward_naive_kernel(float* out, float* inp1, float* inp2, int N) {